A How-to ArticlePart 1: building a coop

 Some areas are just too cold to keep chickens without heat, if anyone tells you differently, I bet their chickens are missing legs.

 You must make sure that they do not ever step in the water.
 Ever.
 (When you get much below zero) Use whatever waterer you and they like.. but no wet chickens.
 Chickens can manage water being brought out 3 times a day, if you are having trouble keeping it thawed.
 Just bring the water out in the morning, after work, and just before the chickens are ready to go to bed.

-Up the feed to the 20% layer feed.
-And give them fat.
+Up the feed to at least 18% protein.
+I prefer the 20%.
+Also give them fat when the temperatures dip.
 Corn and scratch and barley are just filler... those can be great boredom busters during the long winter... but look at scratch as only a boredom buster.

 Freezing chickens need fat.
 Give them your leftover bacon fat and olive oil and whatnot.
 Mix the fat with the feed and or a little scratch and take it out to them.
 Freezer burnt salmon is also great.
 If you let the mixture harden up a little you have just made a suet feeder that will take them a bit to eat so also serve as a great boredom buster.

 Chickens will not eat if it is dark.
 As a result they will starve to death with feed in front of them, if they don't have enough hours of light.